Wiki · Concept · Last reviewed June 14, 2026

 The word "audit" is used loosely in AI.
 It can mean internal governance review, external red teaming, bias testing, cybersecurity review, documentation inspection, data governance assessment, conformity assessment, procurement due diligence, incident investigation, or formal certification against a management-system standard.

 Third-party assurance is narrower.
 It requires some separation between the audited organization and the reviewer.
-Independence can be strong, weak, or compromised depending on who pays, what access is granted, what can be disclosed, and whether the auditor can report negative findings without retaliation.
+Independence can be strong, weak, or compromised depending on who pays, what access is granted, what can be disclosed, whether conflicts are visible, and whether the auditor can report negative findings without retaliation.

 Why It Matters